exadel-inc/esl/src/modules/esl-event-listener/README.md

 ### ⚡ `ESLEventUtils.decorate` and `ESLEventTargetDecorator`

-In case where original event of the target happens too frequently to be handled every time, it might be useful to limit its processing.
-In purpose to do that ESL allows creating decorated `EventTargets`.
+In cases where the original event of the target happens too frequently to be handled every time, it might be helpful to limit its processing.
+In purpose to do that ESL allows the creation of decorated `EventTargets`.
 The decorated target will process the original target events dispatching with the passed async call decoration function (such as debounce or throttle).